Paradoxical behavior in Collatz sequences: Computational results

-A closer look at the iterates reveals that all sequences from Table \ref{tab:paradox} contain either the value 11 when $j=8$, or the value 103 otherwise.
-Consequently, most of those paradoxical sequences overlap.
-There are 138 occurrences of a sequence $\Omega_j(n)$ starting and ending at even integers (e.g., $\Omega_{8}(18) = (18,\,9,\,14,\,7,\,11,\,17,\,26,\,13,\,20)$), in which case $\Omega_j(\frac{n}{2})$ is also paradoxical and shares $j$ terms with $\Omega_j(n)$.
+A closer look at the iterates reveals that all sequences in Table \ref{tab:paradox} contain either the value 11 when $j=8$, or the value 103 otherwise.
+Consequently, most of them overlap.
+There are 138 occurrences of a sequence $\Omega_j(n)$ starting and ending at even integers like $\Omega_{8}(18) = (18,\,9,\,14,\,7,\,11,\,17,\,26,\,13,\,20)$, in which case $\Omega_j(\frac{n}{2})$ is also paradoxical and shares $j$ terms with $\Omega_j(n)$.
 It can even happen that several paradoxical sequences start from the same integer.
-E.g., the Collatz sequences starting from 859 are paradoxical after 46, 65 and 73 iterations, reaching the integers 890, 911 and 866, in that order.
-As a result, there are only 550 distinct integers $n$ that are initiating the sequences from Table \ref{tab:paradox}.
+For example, the Collatz sequences starting at 859 are paradoxical after 46, 65 and 73 iterations, reaching the integers 890, 911 and 866 in that order.
+As a result, there are only 550 distinct integers $n$ initiating the sequences in Table \ref{tab:paradox}.
 Moreover, it is striking that \textit{near-cycles} (i.e., sequences of the form $\Omega_j(n)$ with $T^j(n) = n+1$) occur 20 times in Table \ref{tab:paradox}, suggesting that there may be a sort of self-avoiding property in Collatz sequences before reaching the value 1 (see Appendix \ref{ap:near-cycles} for further insights on near-cycles) .

-Next, one could ask whether the results in Table \ref{tab:paradox} are still exhaustive without the condition $n \leq 10^9$.
+Next, one might ask whether the results in Table \ref{tab:paradox} are still exhaustive without the condition $n \leq 10^9$.
 To address this question, the numerical data provided independently by Oliveira e Silva \cite{Oli10} and Roosendaal \cite{Roo} will prove to be helpful.
 Two particular metrics will be considered, namely the \textit{delay} and the \textit{maximum excursion}, both related to the dynamics of Collatz sequences.
-Note that various denominations are in use \footnote{The delay is also called the \textit{total stopping time} in \cite{Lag85,Roz17}, whereas the maximum excursion is called the \textit{path} in \cite{Roo}}.
+Note that various terms are in use to refer to them\footnote{The delay is also called the \textit{total stopping time} in \cite{Kon10,Lag85,Roz17}, whereas the maximum excursion is called the \textit{path} in \cite{Roo}}.